afinoblakeb/afino-app/docs/guidelines/ai_collaboration.md

 3. Write unit and integration tests for the authentication components
 4. Implement the components using Shadcn's Form components
 5. Verify it builds successfully with npm run build
+6. Update all relevant documentation files to reflect the implementation details
-6. Update the PROGRESS.md file to mark the authentication tasks as completed
+7. Update the PROGRESS.md file to mark the authentication tasks as completed
-7. Update any relevant documentation
 ```

+Remember that documentation updates should be part of the same commit as the feature implementation, following our documentation rules in `.cursor/rules/documentation_rules.mdc`.

 ## Continuous Improvement